 - R3-A. To round out the zoning within the Mixed Use Residential, the R3-A zone is included to allow for additional diversity within the land use.
 The zone is intended to be predominantly attached and townhome products.
 These uses allow for higher density, individual ownership and a higher degree of on-site amenities.
-Examples of having products within R3-A include attached products up to 8-plex buildings, cluster homes, alley-loaded short frontage singles, etc. - Mixed Use Commercial.
-This land use designation contains two uses which work hand and hand high density residential and commercial.
-Potential customers drive the viability of retail sales and service providers, so the interactions and convenience between these zones are very important.
-Residential use zones associated with this land use designation include: - R3-A. As will other land uses, a zone is shared in order to provide orderly transition between land uses. - R3-S. This sub-set is for attached and stacked products that fall outside of a form-based code area due to the lack of direct commercial integration, "Main Street" interaction or residential over commercial uses.
+Examples of having products within R3-A include attached products up to 8-plex buildings, cluster homes, alley-loaded short frontage singles, etc. - o Mixed Use Commercial.
+This Land Use Designation contains two uses which work hand in hand high density residential and commercial.
+Potential customers drive the viability of retail sales and service providers, so interaction and convenience between these zones is very important.
+Residential use zones associated with this land use designation include: - R3-A. As will other Land Use Designations, a zone is shared in order to provide orderly transition. - R3-S. This sub-set is for attached and stacked products that fall outside of a form-based code area due to the lack of direct commercial integration, "Main Street" interaction or residential over commercial uses.
 These areas will provide significant housing opportunities for development prior to the construction of the Form Based Code areas.